 The Best Grow Lights For Indoor Plants

 Before we get into this, I want to note we won’t be listing specific prices because they change often.
 However, I will try to give you ranges or approximations.
+But here are some of the best light options for your indoor gardening needs.

 I like the GE products because to the naked human eye, it looks like white light.
 This means you can display your plants and grow them while also having it look like a more natural light in your home.
 There are packages for seeds and greens as well as fruits and flowers.
 Think of that blue and red discussion from earlier.
 This comes in around $50, although for some reason the 4-foot version is less expensive than the 2-foot one at the moment.